-16. Notices that affect your property In the past three years have you ever receievd a notice : a.
-Advising that the owner of a neighbouring property has made a planning application?
-Yes No 🥑 b. that affects your property in some other way?
-Yes No 🥑 c. that requires you to perform any maintenance, repairs, or improvements to the property?
-Yes No 🥑 If you answered yes to any of a-c above please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchas of your property
+c. that requires you to do any maintenance, repairs or improvements to your property?
+Yes No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the seller(s) or other authorised body or person(s)
+Declaration by the seller(s)/or other authorised body or person(s)

-I/We confirm that the information on this form is true and correct to the best of my/our knowledge and belief.
+I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.